All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are side effects at 0.5mg worse than at 0.25mg?

 They can be slightly more frequent or intense because the dose is higher.
-However, the adaptation you built during the 0.25mg phase helps buffer the increase.
+But the adaptation you built during the 0.25mg phase helps buffer the increase.
 Most patients find the 0.5mg side effects manageable, and they typically improve within one to two weeks.

 How long will side effects last at 0.5mg?